Posted: Wed, Aug 31 2011, 5:52 pm Post subject: re: Which words/phrases drive you crazy? Here are some to st

 I don't care for parents saying about their little boys "He's a real boy!!!!".
 And if his personality was different - would he be a fake boy? or a girl?
 I've seen my girls often enough play in dirt, climb fences etc. - the very things that would bring that kind of comment if they were boys.

 Calling restaurants or food meaty and milky instead of meat or dairy.
-I've been told that it's British but I'm sure that the Brooklynites who use are doing so as a mistranslation of Yiddish and not because they come from the UK, Australia or South Africa. _________________ I don't share my thoughts because I think it will change the minds of people who think differently.
-I share my thoughts to show the people who already think like me that they're not alone.
+I've been told that it's British but I'm sure that the Brooklynites who use are doing so as a mistranslation of Yiddish and not because they come from the UK, Australia or South Africa. _________________ Everything I say is fully substantiated by my opinion.